akshitgupta65/bankist-app/README.md

-# Bankist App, the gateway to modern banking solutions
+# Bankist App, the gateway to modern banking

 **How does it work?**